-We hear about credit scores constantly—in the media, when shopping for a home or car loan, in conversation with financial advisors and even when applying for some jobs—yet most of us aren’t exactly sure how our credit score is determined or how to improve it.
+We hear about credit scores constantly.
+In the media, when shopping for a home or car loan, in conversation with financial advisors, and even when applying for some jobs.
+Yet most of us aren’t exactly sure how our credit score is determined, or how to improve credit score numbers.

-For such a nebulous figure, our credit scores can have an outsized impact on our quality of life, affecting what interest rates we pay on mortgages and other loans, whether we qualify for a credit card and sometimes even whether we get hired for a dream job.
+For such a nebulous figure, our credit scores can have an outsized impact on our quality of life.
+It can affect what interest rates we pay on mortgages and other loans, whether we qualify for a credit card, and sometimes even whether we get hired for a dream job.

 What is a Credit Score?

 Credit scores are three-digit numbers used by credit reporting agencies to give a simple summary of your credit report.
 Lenders can quickly check your score to determine if you’re likely to pay on time or default on loans.
 It includes payment history, outstanding balances, delinquencies, hard inquiries, and more.